auerlab/fasda/README.md

 The sample output below is from Mus musculus data (GRCm39) and kallisto pseudobams with 70 to 90 million reads each.
-This 3-condition differential analysis runs in 6 minutes on a Core i5 2.9GHz (ThinkCenter M92p-tiny).
+This 3-condition differential analysis runs in 6 minutes on a Core i5 2.9GHz (ThinkCenter M92p-tiny) and uses less than 2 megabytes (yes, megabytes - not gigabytes) of RAM.
 The DA for just conditions 1 and 2 runs in 4.5 minutes.

 ```
 diffanal mouse-sorted.gff3 \